gabyBreton/othello/Projet-Othello-Breton/README.md

 It is the entering door of the game, where the players can enter their pseudo and choose to play or not against the computer.

-Text fields for the pseudos are implemented by the class **TextFieldLimited** that redefines TextField to create textfield that have a maximal length, by default set on 10.
+    - **TextFieldLimited** creates text fields for the pseudos that redefines TextField to create ones that have a maximal length, by default set on 10.

 #### GameLayout
 It the where to play.
 This class creates:
-    * a board created by the class **BoardPane**.
+    - a board created by the class **BoardPane**.
-    * score information such as score, pseudo and colored pawn, created by the class **ScoreInfos**.
+    - score information such as score, pseudo and colored pawn, created by the class **ScoreInfos**.

 ## How to install